ACS International School, Egham

 The school is not especially known for its sporting prowess, but there’s plenty of sport on offer – most of it international in flavour, as you’d probably expect.
 Kids play football, volleyball, basketball, golf, tennis, softball and baseball, and take part in long-distance running and track and field, amongst other sports.
 Dance is also taught.

-Head teacher Jeremy Lewis has been at ACS Egham for 10 years.
+Head teacher Jeremy Lewis has been at ACS Egham for 12 years.
 He was educated in England and South Africa, and holds a Masters Degree in International Education from Bath University.
 Jeremy has worked within the British and international educational system for over 30 years – and he’s passionate about the IB system, as you’d expect.
-He has also been a Department Head in Kuwait, a Curriculum Coordinator in Japan, an IB Diploma Coordinator and Secondary Principal in Hungary, a Deputy Head of School in Vietnam, and most recently Headmaster of Istanbul International Community School.
+He has also been a Department Head in Kuwait, a Curriculum Coordinator in Japan, an IB Diploma Coordinator and Secondary Principal in Hungary, a Deputy Head of School in Vietnam, and also Headmaster of Istanbul International Community School.
+Safe to say he’s a man of the world, who knows international education well.

 There’s a separate pre-school and nursery here, with its own separate playground.